When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

 The Super Bowl has quickly become one of those culturally defining events of the American People with nearly one-third of all Americans tuning in to see the game every year.
-With Super Bowl LIV around the corner now is as good a time as any to look back in time to Super Bowl One in 1967, back when the carefully choreographed and planned game was first being tried out in the national eye.
+With Super Bowl LVIII around the corner now is as good a time as any to look back in time to Super Bowl One in 1967, back when the carefully choreographed and planned game was first being tried out in the national eye.

 The original Super Bowl had a capacity problem.
 No, not that there wasn’t enough space but rather that there was too much space.
 I guess the hype just wasn’t there in the beginning for what would become a massive cultural phenomenon.

 To put it into perspective, the original cost of the Super Bowl 1 ticket was $12, or $111.88 in today’s money if you account for inflation, which is obviously far less than the price of tickets today.

 The very first Super Bowl touchdown ever was completed by wide receiver Max McGee who was reportedly hungover at the time and was not expecting to be put on the field that day since he had broken the team curfew the night before.